masesgroup/JNet/src/documentation/articles/API_extensibility.md

 ```

 In the above example the class `ImageCapabilities` is not implemented yet.
-Since it exists in the JVM it can be allocated and used.
+Since it exists in the JVM™ it can be allocated and used.
 Each object, like `Panel` instance, exposes (hidden in the editor) two properties:
-* **JVM** which access the JVM using methods;
+* **JVM** which access the JVM™ using methods;
-* **DynJVM** which access the JVM using the Dynamic engine.
+* **DynJVM** which access the JVM™ using the Dynamic engine.

-Using the listed properties it is possible to instruct the JVM about the action to be done.
+Using the listed properties it is possible to instruct the JVM™ about the action to be done.

 ### Anything is not available